yiwenwang9702/bspred/README.md

 The plots are html files using Google Maps API and gmplot.
 Please open in a new tab to see the plots.

 Currently, the available plots demonstrate the stations with the highest star-frequencies and end-frequencies.
+Please download to view the plots.